miketako3/CalculateGameChromaticNumber/README.md

 ## CalcGCN
 This is a program which calculate the game chromatic number of graphs by searching and-or tree.

-Please be careful that it is very dirty code and is not optimized.

 ## how to use
 This code needs 3 arguments.
  * adjacency_matrix_file